 Once you arrive at your hotel, take the time to book a tour to explore the most picturesque villages of Provence, if you haven’t already done so in advance.

-Enjoy a relaxing day in Avignon.
+Enjoy 1 day in Avignon.
 Here everything is within walking distance and you can easily explore the city while strolling through its small cobblestone lanes.
 Be sure to wander along the Pont d’Avignon (the famous bridge) or at least admire it from afar.

 Day Trip Highlights of Provence

 Enjoy a day tour exploring the lavender fields (if it is the right season) and some of the most beautiful villages in Provence.
 If you are visiting this area in June or July, this top-rated lavender tour includes the 12th-century Senaque Abbey and its surrounding lavender fields plus the oh-so-pretty village of Roussillon.
 Out of this period, we recommend this Best of Provence tour that takes you to the Roman aqueduct of Pont du Gard and the picturesque villages of Roussillon, Les Baux de Provence, and Gordes.